 Outlets and switch plates should never become hot.
 If this occurs, unplug whatever is connected to the outlet and try it in a different one to rule out whether it’s the appliance to blame or the outlet.
 Outlets that become hot during use could be a result of incorrect wiring.
 A qualified electrician should resolve this.

 Water is a conductor of electricity, so bathrooms and kitchens must-have shock-resistant outlets, known as ground fault circuit interrupters.
 If you have outlets in either of these rooms, ensure that they are GFCIs and not standard outlets like what you see throughout the rest of your home.

-A smell coming from brand new appliances is relatively typical during the first few uses.
-However, if there is a smell coming from an outlet, turn it off immediately and hire an electrician to check for any faults.
+A smell from brand-new appliances is relatively typical during the first few uses.
+However, if a smell comes from an outlet, turn it off immediately and hire an electrician to check for any faults.